 — Number of Panels: Four

-My interest in solar energy has led me to trying out low-powered panels from companies like Grouphug and Anker, which are designed to charge portable electronics like a smartphone, tablet, or handheld game console.
+My interest in solar energy has led me to trying out low-powered panels from companies like Grouphug and Anker, which are designed to charge portable electronics like a smartphone, tablets, or handheld game consoles.
 While impressive for their size, these solar panels lack the power output necessary to charge or run larger gadgets, be they laptops or small appliances.
 EF ECOFLOW's 220W solar panel can absorb and convert far more energy from the sun, and the Delta Max allows you to easily use it to power much more demanding gadgets.
-These are the most powerful sustainability tools I've tested in my career, and they've recalibrated my expectations for solar powered technology in the future.
+These are the most powerful sustainability tools I've tested in my career, and they've recalibrated my expectations for solar-powered technology in the future.

 If you've never used a solar panel before, you'll be happy to learn that EF ECOFLOW has made the setup process pretty painless.
 Using its instructions, I was able to set up the 220W Solar Panel and connect it to the Delta Max in about 20 minutes.
 It's important to recognize that I did need the help of a friend to set up the solar panel because it's several feet long when it's fully unfolded.
 This makes it unwieldy to move around as one person.
 You may be able to assemble it on your own if you lean the panel against the side of a house, or other tall, sturdy surface.